Excerpted from the book Mystic's Musings

-Question: I experienced nadha aradhana in the Dhyanalinga temple, which has been the most beautiful and moving experience of my life.
+Question: I experienced nadha aradhana at the Dhyanalinga, which has been the most beautiful and moving experience of my life.
 Sadhguru, what is the importance of the offering of sounds?